 Long-term care homes have been provided with direction and guidance from the province on measures to prevent the introduction and spread of COVID-19.
 These measures include:

-- testing residents and staff for COVID-19 based on testing guidance;
+- testing residents, staff and visitors for COVID-19 based on provincial testing guidance;

 - frequently cleaning and disinfecting high-touch surfaces, in addition to routine practices;

 - using personal protective equipment appropriately; and

 Active screening involves asking questions about symptoms of illness, recent travel history and possible exposure to people who are ill with COVID-19.
 All visitors are required to undergo active screening upon arrival to the home prior to visiting a resident.